Biathlon-Tearful Norwegian confesses to cheating on girlfriend, begs forgiveness after bronze medal win

 Later, Laegreid explained that he had been feeling very emotional after the race, which came in the wake of the death of teammate Sivert Guttorm Bakken in December.

 "Maybe it was really selfish of me to give that interview.
 So yeah, I don't know.
 I was, I'm a bit, I don't know ...
-I'm not really here mentally.
-So yeah, we will see what happens," he told reporters about an hour after the interview.
+I'm not really here mentally," he told reporters about an hour after the interview.

-Speaking to VG later on - after his confession became one of the day's big talking points at the Olympics - Laegreid doubled down, begging his girlfriend again for a second chance.
+Speaking to VG later on - as his confession became one of the day's talking points at the Olympics - Laegreid doubled down, begging his girlfriend again for a second chance.

 "I told her a week ago, and then it ended, of course.
 I'm not ready to give up...
 I'm taking the consequences for what I've done, I regret it with all my heart," he said.